Resolution plans help prepare for a crisis

 - The resolution authorities monitor the debt structure of institutions and the fulfilment of MREL requirements based on the information reported by the institutions.

-Information on the laws and regulations governing the Financial Stability Authority’s operations is available here.
+See more information on the laws and regulations governing the Financial Stability Authority’s operations.